denis-314/Kubernetes-single-node-with-Ansible-playbooks/README.md

 1. On Master Control Plane, run the kubernetes_install.yml.
 Use the Deployment steps below.
    	- Change the Node Name in steps „9.
 Set node hostname” and „22. taint node master”

-3. To find the join command, run:
+3. To find the join command, on Master Control Plane, run:

        kubeadm token create --print-join-command